wpmetabox/docsv2/docs/extensions/mb-views.md

 ## External template files

-Since version 1.10, MB Views allows you to write template in the extenal files in your themes/plugins and include or use it inside views or with `[mbv]` shortcode.
+MB Views also allows you to write templates in external files in your themes/plugins and include or use it inside views or with `[mbv]` shortcode.

 Using external template files has some benefits:

 - You can write templates in Twig instead of PHP, which is a beautiful syntax.
 Twig templates also support getting WordPress and Meta Box's values easier
-- You can put template files under a version control like Git to track changes and never loose anything
+- You can put template files under version control like Git to track changes and never lose anything
-- You can deploy (upload) templates to other websites with ease via (S)FTP, Git or any CI/CD
+- You can deploy (upload) templates to other websites with ease via (S)FTP, Git, or any CI/CD

 Let's see how to do that: